How To Find Work in New Zealand

 If you are looking for work in New Zealand, we can provide you with the information you require to prepare yourself for the job market in New Zealand.

-Because, there is no central source of info about work in New Zealand and before you start packing your bags and kissing your mom or sweetheart goodbye, realize that searching for New Zealand jobs, requires a lot more then presenting your New Zealand resume in another language - it demands thorough preparation.
+Before you start packing your bags and kissing your mom or sweetheart goodbye, realize that searching for jobs in New Zealand, requires a lot more then presenting your New Zealand resume with New Zealand cover letter in another language - it demands thorough preparation.

-Applying for work in New Zealand has changed significantly over the past couple of years, thanks to resume distribution services, online recruitment databases and opportunities to email job applications to employers all over the world.
+Applying for work in New Zealand has changed significantly over the past couple of years, thanks to online recruitment databases and opportunities to email job applications to employers all over the world.

 English and Maori are the official languages in New Zealand.
 The Maori language is used primarily for Maori religious ceremonies or other special occasions.